Probabilistic models, compressible interactions, and neural coding: Introduction

 We can identify several different reactions to the increased dimensionality of the available experimental data.
-One view, inspired by the success of modern AI, embraces complex models such as deep neural networks, emphasizing that successful predictions are possible even when the number of parameters in our models far exceeds the number of data points \cite{lecun+al_15}.
-The opposite view is that high dimensional data may lie on lower dimensional manifolds, so that the search for these manifolds becomes the central problem of data analysis \cite{yu+al_09,gallego+al_17}.
+One view, inspired by the success of modern AI, embraces complex models such as deep neural networks, emphasizing that successful predictions are possible even when the number of parameters in our models far exceeds the number of data points \cite{lecun+al_15,mehta+al_19,carleo+al_19}.
+The opposite view is that high-dimensional data may lie on lower-dimensional manifolds, so that the search for these manifolds becomes the central problem of data analysis \cite{yu+al_09,gallego+al_17}.
 An intermediate approach focuses on the fact that complex models often have a characteristic geometry in parameter space, where some combinations of parameters are essential for successful prediction and others are not \cite{transtrum+al_15,quinn+al_19}.
-Other approaches are more explicitly connected to ideas from statistical physics, including the construction of maximum entropy models that are consistent with low--order correlations \cite{schneidman+al_2006,bialek+ranganathan_07,weigt+al_09,marks+al_11,tkacik+al_14,meshulam+al_17,nguyen+al_17} and the search for scaling behaviors that might point toward models described by a fixed point of the renormalization group \cite{cavagna+al_18,meshulam+al_19,morales+al_21}.
-Here we explore a new approach to simplification, the compressibility of interactions \cite{bialek+al_20}, and apply this idea to the electrical activity of neurons in large networks.
+Other approaches are more explicitly connected to ideas from statistical physics, including the construction of maximum entropy models that are consistent with low--order correlations \cite{schneidman+al_2006,bialek+ranganathan_07,weigt+al_09,marks+al_11,tkacik+al_14,meshulam+al_17,nguyen+al_17} and the search for scaling behaviors that might point toward models described by a fixed point of the renormalization group \cite{cavagna+al_18,meshulam+al_19,morales+al_21,munn+al_24}.
+The maximum entropy approach has been extended to match global features of the data \cite{tkacik+al_14}, subsets of higher--order correlations \cite{ganmor+al_11}, nonlinear transformations of the effective energy \cite{humplik+tkacik_17}, or the expectation values of thresholded projections of the data as might be computed by real neurons \cite{maoz+al_20}.
+For a recent review of statistical physics approaches to networks of real neurons, see \cite{meshulam+bialek_24}.

-In each small window of time we define a binary or Ising variable $\sigma_{\rm i}$ that marks whether neuron $\rm i$ is active ($\sigma_{\rm i} = +1$) or silent ($\sigma_{\rm i} = 0$).
-Although there are many formulations, we pose the problem of understanding as building a model for the joint probability distribution of all these variables, $P(\{\sigma_{\rm i}\})$.
-To focus on the interactions, we consider the distribution for the state of one variable $\sigma_0$ given the state of the rest of the network, $P(\sigma_0 |\{\sigma_{\rm j}\})$.
-If we can understand this distribution for each possible choice of $\sigma_0$, we will have understood the whole network.